followben/TPTentClient/README.md

 - Enhanced delegate methods and notifications
 - Support for Mac OS X and Cocoa

-If you need any of these things or more, please [open an issue](https://github.com/followben/TPTentClient/issues) or [fork the repo](https://github.com/followben/TPTentClient/fork_select) and submit a pull request.
+If you'd like to see a different feature or have found a bug, please [open an issue](https://github.com/followben/TPTentClient/issues).
+Alternatively, please [fork the repo](https://github.com/followben/TPTentClient/fork_select) and submit a pull request.

 ## Credits